globallightingdata/website/docs/geometry/types/parametric-street-cylinder-centered.md

 ![Street Cylinder Centered](/img/docs/geometry/parametric/street-cylinder-centered.webp)

 Classic street light with the luminous head in cylinder shape centered on the pole.
-The polse shall ont be modelled.

-You can adjust the dimensions of the cylinder by setting the diameter and height.
-Skewing is possible by selecting a different top diameter.
+- You can adjust the dimensions of the cylinder by setting the `Diameter` and `Height`.
+Skewing is possible by selecting a different `TopDiameter`.

-The height of the lid on top shall be 2% of the luminous height.
+- The height of the lid on top is 2% of the `LuminousHeight`.

-The lumimous center is located at 0,0,0.
+- The luminous center is located at 0,0,0.
 There is an offset aligned to C0.
+- The pole is not modelled.

 | Parameter           | Type | Explanation |
 | ------------------- | :--: | :---------: |